Soumya Sarkar

 Soumya Sarkar (সৌম্য সরকার; born 25 February 1993) is a Bangladeshi cricketer.
-He is a left-handed batsman and a right arm medium-fast bowler who mainly plays as an opening batsman and the creator of the good looking " Shot".
-He is the only batsman to hit 2 sixes in the first over in a T20 World Cup match.
-Sarkar plays for the Cumilla Warriors in the Bangladesh Premier League, Khulna Division in the National Cricket League, and Prime Bank Cricket Club in the Dhaka Premier Division.In Bangladesh Premier League draft, he has been drafted by Dhaka Dominators.
+He is a left-handed batter and a right arm medium-fast bowler who mainly plays as an opening batter.
+He is the only batter to hit 2 sixes in the first over in a T20 World Cup match and the second highest individual run-scorer for Bangladesh in an ODI innings.
+He is the inventor of the stylish-looking "Periscope" shot.
+Sarkar plays for the Rangpur Riders in the Bangladesh Premier League, Khulna Division in the National Cricket League, and Prime Bank Cricket Club in the Dhaka Premier Division.

 Personal life

-Sarkar was born in Satkhira to a Bengali Hindu family.
-He was named Soumya Shanto but later the word 'Shanto' was dropped from his name.
+Sarkar was born in Satkhira, Khulna, to a Bengali Hindu family.
+He was named Soumya Shanto but later dropped "Shanto" from his name.
 On 27 February 2020, Sarkar married his long-time girlfriend Priyonti Debnath Puja.
 The marriage ceremony was held at Khulna Club.
-His wife, 21-year-old Puja, is the daughter of Gopal Debnath of Tutpara village in Khulna.
+His wife is the daughter of Gopal Debnath of the village of Tutpara in Khulna.